KrishkkT/nivara-fullstack-ecommerce-web-app/README.md

 ## Deployment

-Deployed on Vercel with PostgreSQL database and Resend for email services.
+Deployed on Vercel with PostgreSQL database and optional Nodemailer for email services.

-## Security

-- All sensitive information is stored in environment variables
-- Passwords are hashed using Web Crypto API
-- JWT tokens are stored in HTTP-only cookies
-- Database connections use SSL

-## Support

-For support, contact the development team or check the documentation.